searls/feed2gram/README.md

 container
 registry](https://github.com/searls/feed2gram/pkgs/container/feed2gram)

+You can also use Docker to run this on your own automation platform like Proxmox or Kubernetes.

 ```
-$ docker pull ghcr.io/searls/feed2gram:latest
+$ docker run --rm -it \
+  -v ./your_config_dir:/srv/config
+  ghcr.io/searls/feed2gram
 ```

-To configure your container, there are just three things to know:
+To configure the container, there are just four things to know:

 1. A volume containing your configuration and cache files must be mounted to `/config`
 2. By default, feed2gram will run with `--config /config/feed2gram.yml`, but you can